XaromPL/kebab-coin/README.md

 User-Friendly Interface: Easy-to-use interface for tracking budget, holdings, and market trends.

-Real-Time Updates: The chart updates every 2 seconds to show the latest price changes.
+Real-Time Updates: The chart updates every 5 seconds to show the latest price changes.

 Action Logs: Log of all trading activities to keep track of your actions.

 **Live Demo**

-Check out the live demo at xarom.j.pl.
+Check out the live demo at http://xarom.j.pl.

 **Contact**